-This week the Federal Housing Finance Agency (FHFA) upped the backstop mortgage eligibility threshold to allow $1 million homes for the first time, a key sign that house prices have risen considerably.
+Prices for housing soared as shoppers waged bidding wars.
+A key sign that house prices have risen considerably, in December the Federal Housing Finance Agency (FHFA) upped the backstop mortgage eligibility threshold to allow $1 million homes for the first time.

 This all means that prospective homeowners will need to make the most of the very best mortgage deals they can find, or face a very expensive mortgage agreement.
 If you are considering taking the plunge, we take a look at the five types of mortgage available in the US…

 These are loans not backed by the federal government, meaning you are at the mercy of the markets to find a package that suits you.
 They can be split into conforming and non-conforming loans.